mobisoftinfotech/mi_broadcast/README.md

 ### Persistent Messages

-Persistent messages are stored and can be retrieved later:
+Persistent messages are stored during the app session and can be retrieved throughout the application lifecycle:

 ```dart
 // Send a persistent message